Tarn Taran Sahib

 Tarn Taran Sahib is a city in the Majha region of the state of Punjab, India.
 It is the district headquarters and hosts the municipal council of Tarn Taran district.
 Gurdwara Sri Tarn Taran Sahib, a prominent Sikh shrine, is located in the central part of the city.

 History

-Tarn Taran Sahib was founded under Mughal rule by Guru Arjan Dev (1563–1606), the fifth Sikh Guru.

-Tarn Taran district was formed in 2006.
+Tarn Taran Sahib dates back to the times of the fifth sikh Guru Shri Guru Arjan Dev Ji (1563-1606).
+He laid the foundation of this city in 1596 and the milestone was laid for the welfare of people with the establishment of Shri Tarn Taran Sahib Temple.
+Tarn Taran Sahib was part of the Bhangi Misl ruled by a powerful Sikh family of Dhillon clan from 1716 to 1810.
+In 1947, the year of the partition of Indian and the partition of Punjab, Tarn Taran was the only tehsil in Punjab along with Shiekhpura, Ludhiana, Jalandhar, Hoshiarpur, Kapurthala, Amritsar, Lyallpur, Patiala with a majority Sikh population.
+The city was a center of the Sikh insurgency during the 1980s and early 1990s.

+Guru Sahib created the city for the welfare of people.
+He was the first to initiate the noble cause of curing the leprosy patients.
+It was later strengthened by the setup of leprosy home by Church Missionary society in 1885.

+The city is the center of Sikh culture and has many historical Gurudwaras.
+The Majha belt is considered a historic Sikh center of gathering and interest.
+The city has many historical Gurudwaras which include Darbar Sahib Sri Guru Arjan Dev Ji, Gurudwara Guru ka Khuh (Gurudwara of the Guru's Well), Gurdwara Bibi Bhani Da Khuh, Gurudwara Takkar Sahib, Guruwara Lakeer Sahib, Gurudwara Baba Garja Singh Baba Bota Singh, Gurudwara Jhulne Mahal, and Thatti Khara.

 Gurdwara Reform Movement

 As the Gurdwara reform movement got under way, the control of the sacred shrines passed to a representative body of the Sikhs, the Shiromani Gurdwara Parbandhak Committee, on 27 January 1921.
 A leper asylum established by Guru Arjan Dev was ignored by the clergy after the abrogation of Sikh sovereignty, and taken over in 1858 by Christian missionaries.

 Demographics

-As of 2011 Indian census, Tarn Taran Sahib had a population of 66,847.
-Males constituted 52.3% of the population, and females 47.7%.
-Tarn Taran has an average literacy rate of 79.33%, higher than the state average of 75.84%: male literacy was 82.39%, and female literacy was 76%.
-In Tarn Taran Sahib, 11.2% of the population was under 6 years of age and 15% is elderly.
-3% of its residents have settled abroad.
+As of 2001 Indian census, the city had a population of 130,587 with males constituting 51% of the population and females 49%.
+Tarn Taran has an average literacy rates of 70%, higher than the national average of 59.5%; male literacy is 60%, whereas female literacy is 40%.
+In Tarn Taran Sahib, 12% of the population is under 6 years of age while 15% is elderly population.
+Around 3% of the city's residents have settled abroad.